Evaluating the Ups and Downs of KB Home's (KBH) Stock

-The stock of KB Home (KBH) has seen a 1.33% increase in the past week, with a 14.54% gain in the past month, and a 21.69% flourish in the past quarter.
-The volatility ratio for the week is 2.34%, and the volatility levels for the past 30 days are at 2.32% for KBH.
-The simple moving average for the past 20 days is 5.09% for KBH’s stock, with a 35.39% simple moving average for the past 200 days.
+In the past week, KBH stock has gone down by -3.30%, with a monthly gain of 5.97% and a quarterly surge of 28.02%.
+The volatility ratio for the week is 2.51%, and the volatility levels for the last 30 days are 2.35% for KB Home The simple moving average for the past 20 days is -0.23% for KBH’s stock, with a 30.08% simple moving average for the past 200 days.

 Is It Worth Investing in KB Home (NYSE: KBH) Right Now?

-The price-to-earnings ratio for KB Home (NYSE: KBH) is above average at 4.99x, while the 36-month beta value is 1.61.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 9 as “hold,” and 1 as “sell.”
+KB Home (NYSE: KBH) has a price-to-earnings ratio of 4.83x that is above its average ratio.
+Additionally, the 36-month beta value for KBH is 1.60.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 9 rating it as “hold,” and 1 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now